sjn/introducing-se/docs.md

 #### Pre-contemplative — or not?

-* 100% or 0% con&shy;fidence may indicate they are pre-&shy;con&shy;tem&shy;pla&shy;tive – not yet open to ex&shy;plore their epi&shy;stemology.
+* 100% or 0% con&shy;fidence may indicate they are pre-&shy;con&shy;tem&shy;pla&shy;tive – not yet open to ex&shy;plore this topic.
 * Maybe try a «softer» topic first?
-* Or recalibrate their confidence.
+* Or ask them if they'd like to re&shy;cali&shy;brate their confidence.

 \
 *«If there is room to be&shy;come more con&shy;fi&shy;dent, what would you re&shy;cali&shy;brate your cur&shy;rent con&shy;fi&shy;dence to?»*